Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Connections with the Nikaido-Isoda function

 \section{Connections with the Nikaido-Isoda function}

 Optimization formulations of equilibrium problems have been presented in the literature before.
-Many rely on the Nikaido-Isoda (NI) function, first proposed by \citet{nikaidoEA55}, although see \cite{facchineiEA10,vonheusingerEA09} for those results expressed in terms of a generalized Nash problem as defined in \Cref{sec:defn_og}.
+Many rely on the Nikaido-Isoda (NI) function, first proposed by \citet{nikaidoEA55}; see also \cite{facchineiEA10,vonheusingerEA09} for recent treatments and generalizations.
 We give an alternate proof of Proposition~\ref{prop:equilibrium} using the NI function approach.